How to fix common macOS High Sierra problems

 5. Move the selected files to the Trash.

 6. Restart your Mac and router for changes to take place.
-Don’t worry, the new preferences will be created automatically to replace the old ones.
+Don’t worry, new preferences will be created automatically to replace the old ones.

 8. Your apps crash on macOS High Sierra

-This is a common issue as Apple has moved to the 64-bit architecture with the release of macOS High Sierra.
-The implication is that a whole scope of 32-bit applications will not be supported on the new macOS update.
-Not all developers have yet converted their apps to 64-bit, but it's a question of time, really.
+This is a common issue, as Apple has moved to the 64-bit architecture with the release of macOS High Sierra.
+The implication is that the whole scope of 32-bit applications will not be supported on the new macOS update.
+Not all developers have yet converted their apps to 64-bit, but it’s a question of time, really.

 If the app repeatedly crashes on macOS High Sierra, update it to the latest version.
 You may visit the developer’s website and read about High Sierra compatibility.

 Another option is to reset the app.
 In 90% of cases, this method will prevent an app from crashing again.

 From my experience, I found that an automatic solution works better.
-I personally use CleanMyMac to uninstall and reset the problematic apps and it works magic.
+I personally use CleanMyMac X to uninstall and reset the problematic apps, and it works magic.

 - Download CleanMyMac X (free download).